TallKite/linnstrument-firmware/README.md

 * In perfect edos (7, 14, 21, 28 and 35) and pentatonic edos (5, 10, 15, 20, 25 and 30) the tonic is pink, to help it stand out
 * In pentatonic edos and in supersharp edos (8, 13 and 18), there are only 5 white notes
 * In superflat edos, green Bb is higher in pitch than white B
-* Yellow is sometimes called lime, and yellow/orange is sometimes called yellow
+* Yellow is officially called lime, and orangish-yellow is officially called yellow

 The dot patterns tend to follow the conventional m3 P4 P5 M6 P8 guitar fret markers.
 Some edos add M2 and m7.
 Edos above 24 approximate 12edo, in other words there are dots about every 100 cents.
 41edo is an exception.
 It has kites like a Kite guitar.